seanorourke7/taped/README.md

 [Lucidchart](https://www.lucidchart.com/pages/) was used to create the ERD(Entity Relationship Diagram) for LucaTaped.
 To satisfy the assessment criteria, multiple models were created to personalise the LucaTaped project.
 These include:
 - **Articles**: Articles may be added by Admin with image and text fields within the Add/Edit Article forms.
+- **Comments**: Comments may be added by registered users on blog posts.
-- **Product**: The Boutique Ado Product model was used to add, edit and delete products from the shopping bag.
+- **Product**: I used the Boutique Ado Product model as a template for the products and added the option for items to be on sale and for items to be customised.

-Future Feature models are visible in the ERD for Reactions, Reviews and Discount Codes.
+Future Feature models are visible in the ERD for Reviews and Discount Codes.
 These will be incorporated into the next version of LucaTaped.
 At the moment they are beyond the MVP.

 ### Defensive Design